Hit enter to search

 Northwest Nazarene University believes in the transformation of lives through quality educational programs regardless of their mode of delivery (face-to-face, online or in a blended format).
 Many states have prescribed an “authorization” process for out-of-state institutions delivering online programs to their state residents.
 Authorization indicates that the institution has met certain minimum standards under the laws and regulations of that state.
 Authorization does not constitute an endorsement of any institution, course or degree program.

 In furtherance of this mission, NNU became a member of the National Council for State Authorization Reciprocity Agreements (NC-SARA) in 2015.
-SARA membership entails both program quality and consumer protection standards.
+SARA membership entails both assurance of program quality and consumer protection standards.
 For more information on SARA, please see the NC-SARA website.

-If a student is not satisfied with the outcome of the institutional process, or if the issue is not resolved at the institutional level, the student may appeal to the Office of the State Board of Education.
+If a student is not satisfied with the outcome of the institutional grievance process, the student may appeal to the Office of the State Board of Education.
 If the complaint involves a claim of a deceptive or unfair business practice, please contact the Office of the Idaho Attorney General.
 SARA students may file an appeal with either the institution's home state or the student's home state.
 For a complete listing of state contacts, please see the NC-SARA website.

 Beyond NNU’s participation in NC-SARA, the University is committed to fulfilling several consumer protection reporting requirements.
 You can find these on our Consumer Information page.